kiitdev/kiit-site/src/hugo/slatekit-v3/content/info/about.md

 {{% break %}}

 # Kotlin
 We strongly believe that **<a href="https://kotlinlang.org/">Kotlin</a>** is the perfect language to build scalable applications efficiently with significantly less risk due to its modern set of features, static types, solid interop with existing libraries, and functional programming paradigms.
-Out of other languages such as Scala, Rust, Go, NodeJS, Ruby, Python for server development, Kotlin strikes the right balance with its combination of simplicity, features, type-safety, conciseness, access to existing JVM ecosystem, and has enormous potential for developing multi-platform apps within and outside of the JVM.
-The modules are built with an emphasis on simplicity, immutability, and functional programming.
-However, we do not believe in a dogmatic approach to FP(functional programming), and carefully choose all the features of Kotlin to incorporate for the purpose of keeping things simple, pragmatic and easy for anyone to maintain code.
+Out of other languages such as Scala, Rust, Go, NodeJS, Ruby, Python for server development, Kotlin strikes the right balance with its combination of simplicity for engineers, features, type-safety, conciseness, access to existing JVM ecosystem, and has enormous potential for developing multi-platform apps within and outside of the JVM.
+The modules are built with an emphasis on simplicity, immutability, and practical functional programming.
+We carefully choose all the features of Kotlin to incorporate for the purpose of keeping things simple, pragmatic and easy for anyone to maintain code.
 {{% break %}}